-Not tallied as constitutional cases, but perhaps meriting some brief explanation, were Lacey v Attorney-General of Queensland [2011] HCA 10 (in which the types of appeals that can arise under s 73 of the Constitution was discussed at [17]) and Braysich v The Queen [2011] HCA 14 (in which the mandate of trial by jury under s 80 of the Constitution was referenced at [31]).
-The joint judgment of Heydon and Crennan JJ in Byrnes v Kendle [2011] HCA 26 included some brief discussion of constitutional construction at [95-97], however this was not in issue, while in Cumerlong Holdings Pty Ltd v Dalcross Properties Pty Ltd [2011] HCA 27, Gummow ACJ referred to s 51(xxxvi) of the Constitution in his conclusion only.
+v The Queen (in which the mandate of trial by jury under section 80 of the Constitution was referenced).
+The joint judgment of Heydon and Crennan JJ in Byrnes v Kendle included some brief discussion of constitutional construction, however, this was not in issue, while in Cumerlong Holdings Pty Ltd v Dalcross Properties Pty Ltd, Gummow ACJ referred to section 51(xxxvi) of the Constitution in his conclusion only.

-A very prominent decision of 2011 that concerned the powers of the Commonwealth government was Plaintiff M70/2011 v Minister for Immigration and Citizenship [2011] HCA 32 but this did not involve any constitutional issue but rather interpretation of the relevant Minister's powers under the Migration Act 1958 (Cth).
+A very prominent decision of 2011 that concerned the powers of the Commonwealth government was Plaintiff M70/2011 v Minister for Immigration and Citizenship, but this did not involve any constitutional issue, but rather interpretation of the relevant Minister's powers under the Migration Act 1958 (Cth).

-B Cases not tallied
+B Cases Not Tallied

-A total of five matters were not tallied from the full list of those decided in 2011 as they were heard by a single judge sitting alone: [2011] HCA 5, [2011] HCA 6, [2011] HCA 23, [2011] HCA 25, and [2011] HCA 46.
+A total of five matters were not tallied from the full list of those decided in 2011 as they were heard by a single judge sitting alone: Re Application by Green, Re Application by Freemantle, Plaintiff M13/2011 v Minister for Immigration and Citizenship, Plaintiff M168/10 v Commonwealth, and ACN 078 272 867 Pty Ltd (in lig) v Deputy Commissioner of Taxation.

-C Cases involving a number of matters - how tallied
+C Cases Involving a Number of Matters - How Tallied